alessiomongoli/Sentiment_Lexicon/README.md

-# PROJECT of Deep Natural language proccessin
+# PROJECT of Deep Natural language proccessint

 In this project we try to replicate and to expand  the paper 'Domain-Specific Sentiment Lexicons Induced from Labeled Documents' (https://aclanthology.org/2020.coling-main.578/).